TWNWAKing/batch-gen-templates-for-preparing-cp-contests/README.md

 ## To do list

-- Fetch number of the problems of a contest automatically.
+- Fetch the number of the problems of a contest automatically.

-- Create 1 problem per file.
+- Create 1 problem per folder.